-The fair value of the portfolio at December 31, 2018 and 2017 was determined internally by the Trust.
-In order to substantiate management's valuation, approximately 32% of the portfolio was appraised by external valuation professionals throughout 2018 (approximately 32% in 2017).
-For the twelve month period ended December 31, 2018, a fair value gain of \$195.7 million was recorded on the financial statements as a result of changes in the fair value of investment properties.
-The increase in the fair value of the properties over last year has been driven by improvements in operating results as well as adjustments to capitalization rates in certain geographic markets.
-The weighted average capitalization rate used across the portfolio at the end of Q4 2018 was 4.38% as compared to 4.55% for Q4 2017 and 4.41% for Q3 2018.
-The change in the weighted average capitalization rate is a result of acquisitions, the decrease in capitalization rates on properties that have undergone significant repositioning, and the compression of cap rates in Ontario and Quebec that has been driven by continued strong demand for multi-family assets within these markets.
+The fair value of the portfolio at December 31, 2019 and 2018 was determined internally by the Trust.
+In order to substantiate management's valuation, the Trust engaged a leading independent national real estate appraisal firm to provide appraisals for substantially all of the portfolio at December 31, 2019 (approximately 32% in 2018).
+For the twelve month period ended December 31, 2019, a fair value gain of \$353.2 million was recorded on the financial statements driven by property level operating improvements as well as a change in the valuation technique in Q4 to align the REIT's valuation model more closely with that of the sector.
+The valuation model now includes turnover assumptions, mark-to-market rent adjustments (based on turnover) as well as expected increases in operating expenses that match the timeframe for the turnover and mark-to-market assumptions.
+The weighted average capitalization rate used across the portfolio at the end of Q4 2019 was 4.24% as compared to 4.38% (4.33% without Sault Ste.
+Marie) for Q4 2018 and 4.29% for Q3 2019.
+The change in the weighted average capitalization rate is a result of acquisitions, disposition of the Sault Ste.
+Marie properties, the decrease in capitalization rates on properties that have undergone significant repositioning, and the compression of cap rates in Ontario and Quebec that has been driven by continued strong demand for multi-family assets within these markets.